rogerxaic/EventStreams/eventstreams112.md

 For efficiency purposes, the producer actually collects batches of records together for sending to the servers.
 If you enable compression, the producer compresses each batch, which can improve performance by requiring less data to be transferred over the network.

 If you try to publish messages faster than they can be sent to a server, the producer automatically buffers them up into batched requests.
 The producer maintains a buffer of unsent records for each partition.
-Of course, there comes a point when even batching does not allow the desired rate to be achieved.
+Of course, there comes a point when even batching does not allow the rate you want to be achieved.

 There is another factor that has an impact.
 To prevent individual producers or consumers from swamping the cluster, {{site.data.keyword.messagehub}} applies throughput quotas.
 The rate that each producer is sending data at is calculated and any producer that attempts to exceed its quota is throttled.
 The throttling is applied by slightly delaying the sending of responses to the producer.
 Usually, this just acts as a natural brake.